 In our world, potential is equally distributed.
 Opportunity and access are not.

-As a result, vast human potential is lost, beginning in childhood.
+As a result, vast human potential is lost, beginning in childhood from ages zero to four.
 The only thing worse than this is when we don’t act to change it.

 We believe that to do this we must increase opportunity for learning at very young ages.
 This means providing parents and caregivers access to the tools and methods that will ensure a strong foundational education for the children, and connecting adults to the resources necessary to empower well being in the home.